rootCircle/cpast/cpastord/README.md

+# cpastcord

+**cpastcord** is a Discord bot designed to integrate with the cpast tool, providing competitive programmers with a seamless experience for running and testing their code directly within Discord.
+This project is currently in its early stages, with the basic framework set up.

+## Features

+- **Command Handling**: Responds to specific commands with predefined messages.
+- **Integration with cpast**: Future integration with the cpast tool for enhanced debugging and testing.

-# Serenity Hello World Bot with Shuttle
+## Serenity Hello World Bot with Shuttle

 In this example we will deploy a Serenity bot with Shuttle that responds to the `!hello` command with `world!`.
 To run this bot we need a valid Discord Token.
 To get started log in to the [Discord developer portal](https://discord.com/developers/applications).